ttugj/variational-inference/README.md

 scenarios are possible as well.
 One approach to the problem is to sample _directly_ from μ using MCMC methods (expected values are then estimated by averaging over samples).
-Another is to _approximate_ μ by a more easily controlled probability distribution, described by easily interpretable parameters and straightforward to sample from.
+Another is to _approximate_ μ by a more easily controlled probability distribution, described by immediately interpretable parameters and straightforward to sample from.

 In the latter case, one fixes a _variational family_ consisting of distributions ν(θ) parameterised by some finite-dimensional parameter domain Θ. Mapping θ ∈ Θ to the Kullback-Leibler divergence